Home / PFAS Matrices / Ground & Surface Waters

 The U.S. EPA has announced several initiatives designed to assess and control PFAS contamination in groundwater and surface waters across the country.

-Designate PFAS as a hazardous substance
+Designate PFAS as a hazardous substance, clearing way for greater accountability for polluters

 Pace® method for targeted PFAS